i-am-grub/rh-community-store/README.md

-# RotorHazard Community Plugins
+# RotorHazard Community Store

-Give it some time, I'm working on it.
+This project contains the database generation code for the RotorHazard Community Store.

+## Add a new plugin

+- TODO

+### Before submitting

+- TODO

 ## License